MicrosoftLearning/MB-280T04-Configure-a-Dynamics-365-customer-experience-solution/Instructions/Labs/01-Scenario.md

     title: 'Applied Workshop Scenario'
 ---

-# Applied Workshop: Configure a Dynamics 365 customer experience solutiion
+# Applied Workshop: Configure a Dynamics 365 customer experience solution

 The applied workshop portion if the MB-280 course is designed to help students apply the skills they have learned throughout the course to a real-world example.
 The scenario has a variety of different elements included that span across Dynamics 365 Sales, Customer Insights - Journeys, and Customer Insights – Data.